Guides

 Are there many positions available for non-executive directors?

-Yes, there is an active and healthy need for non-executive directors in the corporate world.
+Yes, there is an active and healthy need for non-executive directors in the business world.

-Under most corporate governance codes, at least half of the board directors in big firms should be non-execs.
+Under most [global] corporate governance codes, at least half of board directors in big, listed firms should be non-execs.
 Smaller businesses should have at least two.

 The appointment of a non-exec is typically for an initial three-year term, and they usually serve two or three such terms, although this varies from company to company.